3-inch M1902 field gun

 The 3-inch Gun, Model of 1902 was the U.S. Army’s first nickel steel, quick-firing field gun with a recoil mechanism.
-Like its predecessor the 3.2-inch gun M1897, it was a rifled breechloader.
+Like its predecessor, the 3.2-inch gun M1897, it was a rifled breechloader.

 Design

-During the second half of 1890s the so-called "quick-firing revolution" was underway, and many countries from Russia and Germany to the Transvaal Republic started to adopt guns with some recoil systems, but the Army adopted an outdated 3.2-inch gun M1897 instead.
-Quickly realizing the mistake, the Ordnance Department alongside the M1897 production started development of what was termed an "accelerated-fire gun", and Captain Charles B. Wheeler designed a 3-inch gun which allowed more shots to be made faster but still required to relay the gun after each shoot.
-However by 1900, when its procurement was underway, first concrete information about the revolutionary French Canon de 75 modèle 1897 was declassified and new true quick-firing designs with a long recoil by private manufacturers emerged in Europe, and the Commanding General of the United States Army Nelson A. Miles lobbied Secretary of War Elihu Root to block the process.
-In 1901 long-recoil guns were tested and deemed superior, so in 1902 the Ordnance Department combined Wheeler's piece and an Ehrhardt piece (probably similar to the Norwegian M1901) in one design.
+During the second half of 1890s, the so-called "quick-firing revolution" was underway, and many countries from Russia and Germany to the Transvaal Republic started to adopt guns with some recoil systems, but the Army adopted the outdated 3.2-inch gun M1897 instead.
+Quickly realizing the mistake, the Ordnance Department, alongside producing the M1897, started development of what was termed an "accelerated-fire gun."
+Captain Charles B. Wheeler designed a 3-inch gun that allowed more shots to be made faster, but the gun was still required to be relaid after each shot.
+However, by 1900, when its procurement was underway, the first concrete information about the revolutionary French Canon de 75 modèle 1897 was declassified.
+New, truly quick-firing designs with a long recoil by private manufacturers emerged in Europe, and Commanding General of the United States Army Nelson A. Miles lobbied Secretary of War Elihu Root to block the process.
+In 1901, the long-recoil design was tested and deemed superior, and in 1902 the Ordnance Department combined elements of Wheeler's piece and an Ehrhardt piece (probably similar to the Norwegian M1901) into one design.

 The features of rifling, breech loading with fixed ammunition, and a hydraulic-spring system to absorb the gun's recoil and quickly return it to the firing position combined to improve the range, accuracy, and rate of fire of the gun compared with previous weapons, allowing it to be used more effectively in operations with infantry.
 These new capabilities allowed the gun to provide accurate indirect fire on targets not in a direct line of sight, which provided crucial firepower for infantry attacks.
 It was also one of the first US artillery guns with an armored shield to protect the crew from small arms fire.
 The gun fired 3 in steel, shrapnel, or explosive shells that weighed 15 lbs.
 The use of nickel steel construction meant that the M1902 could fire a heavier shell at a higher muzzle velocity and greater accuracy (due to tighter rifling) than any other field gun of American origin to that point.
 It had a muzzle velocity of 1700 ft/s with an effective range of 6500 yd, and a maximum range of 8500 yd.
 The maximum rate of fire was 15 rounds per minute.